-- The right to access and supplement his/her own mental health record.
+- The right to access and supplement his/her own medical record.

 - The right of parents or guardians to access their minor children's mental health records, except where such information is protected by law.

-- The right to receive information about confidentiality protocols when they join a new health plan or begin treatment with a new clinician, as well as on request on an ongoing basis.
+- The right to receive information about confidentiality protocols when a person joins a new health plan or begin treatment with a new clinician, as well as on request on an ongoing basis.